Keksoj/keksoj.github.io/README.md

 I tried putting this custom css into `/assets/css/custom.css` but it failed.
 So I changed the LoveIt theme directly.
 This is bad.
 Don't do this at home, kids.

+### To clone the repo

+There is a submodule attached, so be sure to try:

+    git clone --recurse-submodules git@github.com:Keksoj/Keksoj.github.io.git

+Check that hugo is installed on the machine.
+It is packaged for Arch at least.